codership/documentation/galeracluster/source/documentation/auto-eviction.rst

 .. rst-class:: section-heading
 .. rubric:: Upgrading from Previous Versions

 Releases of Galera Cluster prior to version 3.8 use EVS Protocol version 0, which is not directly compatible with version 1.
 As such, when you upgrade Galera Cluster for a node, the node continues to use EVS Protocol version 0.
+Releases of Galera Cluster after version 4.0 use EVS Protocol version 1.

 To update the EVS Protocol version, you must first update the Galera Cluster software on each node.
 Here are the steps to do that: